 There’s also the issue if your customers are not businesses and therefore not VAT Registered.

 For example, imagine a hairdresser.
 If they become VAT Registered and have to add 20% on top of their sales price, they suddenly become 20% more expensive and you might consider choosing another barber!
+Therefore, the most likely scenario is that the hairdresser will need to take on at least some of the cost of the VAT.

 There is also the fact they’d now be able to claim back 20% on their costs, for rent, running costs, hair products etc, but this is still sure to either eat into their profits, or scare some customers away.